 - 4. Students are also encouraged to apply for scholarships at the University and in the community.
 Information about MACU's scholarships, their requirements, and how to apply can be found on the Financial Aid page of the University's website.
-Scholarship opportunities include the Luke 2:52, Degree Specific, Lighthouse, Military Appreciation, Bible Bowl, Alumni, Fellowship, Commuter, Merit, Athletic, and Mid-Atlantic Christian University Foundation scholarship. - 5.
+Scholarship opportunities include the Academic Merit, Alumni, Athletic Leadership, Bible Bowl, Commuter, Fellowship, Lighthouse, Luke 2:52, Military Appreciation, Senior Citizen, and Mid-Atlantic Christian University Foundation scholarships. - 5.
 All students applying for financial aid must have an official copy of their final high school transcript or its equivalent on file with the University (and college transcripts if applicable).
 The Financial Aid Office will review these transcripts before allowing financial aid to be applied to a student's account after the drop/add period is over.
 For transfer students, maximum timeframe limits will be checked before financial aid is considered and awarded.
 If the limits have been surpassed, the student will be notified and will have to self-pay until coming back into completion limits.
 The student will not be eligible for any financial aid until this mark is reached.